 Going on your safari

 - Once you book your safari, the vehicle will pick you up from your hotel.
 You’ll be given the name and number of your driver, so make sure you give that to your hotel staff so they can coordinate.
-Shared seats will fill up depending on how close your hotel is to your assigned zone, and how many people are picked up before you.
+Shared vehicles will fill up quickly, depending on how close your hotel is to your assigned zone, and how many people are picked up before you.
 This means that the good seats might sometimes be taken before you get on.

 - Your co-passengers might be a little unruly, especially if they’re Indians.
 This isn’t racist, it’s the truth.
 And as an Indian myself, I’m allowed to say it!
 This is why it’s usually better to book a Gypsy instead of a Canter: fewer co-passengers.

-- If you’re going on a morning safari, make sure you dress warmly.
+- If you’re going on a morning safari, make sure you dress warmly, especially in the winter months.
 And take gloves, if possible.
 We regretted leaving ours behind.

 - There’s no guarantee that you’ll see a tiger, and you might end up disappointed.
 Book at least two safaris to increase your chances of seeing one.

 - Hotel Tiger Haveli is a decent budget option, and will cost you about Rs.
 2,000 a night (including breakfast and all taxes) for a deluxe double room.
 It might get a little noisy if there are lots of guests, though.

 - If you’re interested in contributing towards to conservation efforts in and around Ranthambhore, you might consider making a donation to Tiger Watch.
 They do awesome work on the ground.